 The management and board at Lowlander Bank have thought for several years that the market value of their bank trails its intrinsic value.
-Moreover, they the future, as it had just completed an initial public offering (IPO) of stock.
+Moreover, they were concerned that this undervaluation by the market has been detrimental to shareholders.
+They wanted an outside financial expert to help them answer these questions: